patternfly-yew/patternfly-yew-quickstart/README.md

 Start a local development server, which re-builds every time you make changes to the code:

-    npm run start
+    trunk serve

-Direct your web browser to: http://localhost:8000
+Direct your web browser to: http://localhost:8080

 ## Perform a release build

-To build the Rust components and package up the NPM dependencies, run:
+To build the Rust components and package up the page, run:

-    npm run build
+    trunk build

 The release is in the `dist/` folder.